Jyothishkumarav/python_ds_algo/python_ds_doc/ps_ds_with_complexity.md

 **Time Complexity**: O(n²)
 **Space Complexity**: O(1)
 **Analysis**: For each center, expand palindrome check takes O(n), done for 2n-1 centers.

+The Longest Palindromic Substring problem requires finding the longest substring in a string that is a palindrome.
+Below is a step-by-step explanation of a simple O(n²) expand-around-center approach, followed by the Python code.
+A brief overview of the O(n) Manacher’s Algorithm is included for reference.

+Problem Statement

+Input: A string s (e.g., "babad").

+Output: The longest substring of s that is a palindrome (e.g., "bab" or "aba").

+Goal: Find the longest palindromic substring efficiently, handling single characters, empty strings, and various input types.

+Approach: Expand-Around-Center

+This approach treats each character and gap between characters as a potential palindrome center, expanding outward to find the longest palindrome.
+It’s simple and intuitive, with O(n²) time complexity.

+Step-by-Step Approach

+Initialize Tracking Variables:

+Keep track of the start index (start) and maximum length (max_len) of the longest palindrome found.

+Iterate Through Centers:

+For each index i from 0 to len(s) - 1:

+Check for an odd-length palindrome centered at i (e.g., "aba").

+Check for an even-length palindrome centered between i and i+1 (e.g., "bb").

+Expand Around Center:

+For a center (odd or even), expand outward by comparing characters on both sides (left and right) while:

+left >= 0 and right < len(s).

+s[left] == s[right].

+Compute the length of the palindrome: right - left - 1.

+Update start and max_len if the current palindrome is longer.

+Return the Substring:

+Use start and max_len to extract the substring s[start:start + max_len].

+Example Walkthrough

+Input: "babad"

+Step 1: Initialize:

+start = 0, max_len = 0

+Step 2: Iterate Centers:

+i = 0: Center at b (odd): Expand → "b", length = 1.
+Update start = 0, max_len = 1.

+i = 0-1: Gap between b and a (even): No palindrome (no matching characters).
+Length = 0.

+i = 1: Center at a (odd): Expand → "a", length = 1.
+No update (max_len = 1).

+i = 1-2: Gap between a and b: Expand → "aba", length = 3.
+Update start = 1, max_len = 3.

+i = 2: Center at b: Expand → "bab", length = 3.
+No update (same length, keep first found).

+i = 2-3: Gap between b and a: No palindrome.
+Length = 0.

+i = 3: Center at a: Expand → "a", length = 1.
+No update.

+i = 3-4: Gap between a and d: No palindrome.
+Length = 0.

+i = 4: Center at d: Expand → "d", length = 1.
+No update.

+Step 3: Return:

+start = 1, max_len = 3 → s[1:4] = "aba"

+Output: "aba" (or "bab" if we kept a later palindrome of equal length).

 ```python
 def longest_palindrome(s):